Immutable (album)

 Immutable is the ninth studio album by Swedish extreme metal band Meshuggah.
 It was released on April 1, 2022, via Atomic Fire Records, making it the band's first studio album to not be released through Nuclear Blast.
+The album was remastered and released as Immutable – The Indellible Edition on April 4th, 2025 with an addition of three live tracks.

 Background

 Guitarist Mårten Hagström stated “The title Immutable fits perfectly for where we are as a band,” “We’re older now.
 Most of us are in our 50s now, and we’ve settled into who we are.
 Even though we’ve been experimenting all along, I also think we’ve been the same since day one.”

 He continued: “The way we approach things and why we still make new albums, and why we still sound the way we do, it’s immutable.
 Humanity is immutable, too.
 We commit the same mistakes over and over.
 And we are immutable.
 We do what we do, and we don’t change.”